1911 Chicago mayoral election: Dunne's campaign

+In the closing weeks of the race, there were some reports that Graham was losing supporters to Dunne.
+Around this time, Dunne ceased attacks on Graham and Roger Sullivan in his stump speeches.
+He focused his campaign instead on appealing to reformist sentiments that had been strengthened by the scandals of Busse's administration and the scandals of William Lorimer.

+Graham's campaign

 Andrew J. Graham announce his candidacy on December 9, 1910. was backed by Roger Charles Sullivan.
 He, in essence, ran as Sullivan's hand-picked candidate.
 Graham was a prominent banker from the city's West Side, who was a longtime friend and associate of Sullivan's.
 Graham was known for acts of philanthropy which had earned him popularity in his locality of the city.
 With no political record, it was difficult for opponents to make political attacks on him.
 Graham's platform placed a focus on eliminating graft, pointing specifically to kinds of graft which incumbent mayor Busse's administration had been disgraced by.
 He also advocated a consolidation of Chicago and Cook County (something that would have served the political interests of Sullivan).
 He wanted subways and universal transfers.
 He supported "personal liberty", which was a euphemistic way of saying that he supported protecting access to alcoholic drinks.
 Less than a week after he declared his candidacy, Graham received the formal endorsement of the Democratic Party of Cook County Committee.
 He received 63 votes from the 84 members who were present at the vote (former Cook County sheriff John E. Traeger had received two votes and Harrison received no votes, and fourteen abstentions were made).
 Graham's official campaign manager was Thomas F. Flynn.

-Other individuals that had been speculated as potential candidates for the Democratic nomination included Fred W. Blocki, John T. Connery, Henry Gibbons, Charles F. Gunther, Lockwood Honoré, Ernst Hummel, James Hamilton Lewis, Charles J. Vopicka, and Charles H. Wacker.

-The platforms of candidates did not heavily differ on substance.
-The primary was heavily centered upon personal attacks between opponents.
-In its (biased) coverage, Hearst's Examiner emphasized Graham's connection with Sullivan, who the paper caricatured and portrayed as a villain.
-The Examiner reported on and exaggerated Sullivan's involvement with the local utility trust People's Gas Light & Coke Company, and claimed that Graham was running to simply keep gas prices high.
-Harrison used this narrative too, calling Sullivan the "gas dictator".
-Harrison declared himself to be the "Anti-Roger C. Sullivan and Anti-Gas candidate".
-He proclaimed that "Roger Sullivan is not a Democrat" and that neither was Graham.
-Roger's supporters went to great lengths to describe Sullivan as an immense villain.
-In an attempt to directly counter these attacks, for the first time in two decades, Sullivan delivered stump speeches, breaking his longtime policy of not delivering public speeches.

 Graham ran an extensive billboard advertising campaign, utilizing as many as 3,000 billboards.
 At first, most of his billboards used simple slogans such as "No Graft at the City Hall" and "A Seat for Every Pupil in the Public Schools".
 Eventually, the campaign began using former Hearst quotes and cartoons from 1904 (when Harrison had opposed Hearst's presidential campaign) that vilified Harrison.
+A key component of Graham's campaign platform was a promise to cut city spending in order to enable tax cuts.

 Graham received a celebrity endorsement from world heavyweight boxing champion Jack Johnson.
+Many council Gray Wolves joined Sullivan in backing his candidacy.